d-krupke/cpsat-primer/README.md

 If we have a huge model, CP-SAT may not be able to solve it to optimality (if the constraints are not too difficult, there is a good chance we still get a good solution).
-Of course, we don't want CP-SAT to run endlessly for hours (years, decades,...) but simply abort after a fixed time and return us the best solution so far.
+Of course, we do not want CP-SAT to run endlessly for hours (years, decades,...) but simply abort after a fixed time and return us the best solution so far.
 If you are now asking yourself why you should use a tool that may run forever: There are simply no provably faster algorithms and considering